revsys/vinnie/README.md

 ## Motivation

-The motivation for building vinnie is somewhat small and trivial.
+The motivation for building Vinnie is somewhat small and trivial.
 Many existing tools force you to keep the **current version** in a file in your git repository which often means that during a CI build process you generate a commit that is simply incrementing the version number.
 By no means is this the end of the